 I tend to use the compression on the PC-2A fairly lightly.
 I don’t like a lot of compression in live situations.
 I do tend to use a heavier hand in the studio.

-Side note: I also use the PC-2A with a reamp box in the studio to apply to guitar and other instruments.
+Side note: I also use the PC-2A with a re-amp box in the studio on guitar and other instruments.
 It’s a high quality compressor and sounds great on many sources.

-I also like the PC-2A after a fuzz like the Analog Man Sunface.
+I also like the PC-2A after a fuzz like the Analog Man Sun Face.
 It just makes the tone wider and sounds more like what you hear on a record.
-Note that I place it after the Surface.
+Note that I place the PC-2A after the Sun Face.

 Alternative Guitar Choices

 The PC-2A also works really well on acoustic guitar.
-I use it with a Grace Designs Alix DI/Preamp for acoustic guitar.
-The LA-2A is maybe my favorite compressor for acoustic guitar along with a Fairchild.
+I use it with a Grace Design AliX Preamp / EQ / DI for acoustic guitar.
+The LA-2A is maybe my favorite compressor for acoustic guitar, along with the Fairchild.
 They really glue an acoustic together.
 Good luck trying to fit a Fairchild into a small box.

 Slide guitar loves compression.
-It’s brings out harmonics and sustain that’s hiding in your instrument.
-It’s also ties the guitar together bridging the difference between the un-wound strings.
+It brings out harmonics and sustain that are hiding in your instrument.
+It also ties the guitar together, bridging the difference between the wound and un-wound strings.

-As a slide player, the PC-2A can be a life saver if I show up to a crappy backline amp that won’t show any love (See my Twin Reverb rant above).
+As a slide player, I find the PC-2A can be a life-saver when I show up to a crappy backline amp that won’t give me any love (See my Twin Reverb rant, above).

 Opinions, Opinions, Opinions

-It’s expensive ($349.) and requires the use of it’s own power supply (wall wart).
+It’s expensive ($349) and requires its own power supply (wall wart).
 The soft bypass switch could also throw a few people at first.
 There is a slight delay/moment of silence when you press the button.

-That’s a pretty minimal amount of complaints.
-The build quality is super high and I don’t feel like any corners were cut here.
+That’s a pretty mild complaint.
+The build quality is super high.
+I don’t feel like any corners were cut here.
 Not even in the packaging!

 Effectrode pedals feel like they were built to own a lifetime.
-I certainly don’t see these as throw away or growing pains pedals.
-It’s boutique gear that is built for audiophiles.
-I’m a tone nut as you can see in my Guitar Tone Video Series and learn more about sculpting your guitar sound.
+I certainly don’t see these as throw-away or growing-pains pedals.
+They’re boutique gear built for audiophiles.
+And I’m a tone nut—as you can see in my Guitar Tone Video Series, where you can learn more about sculpting your guitar sound.